AdobeDocs/experience-platform.en/help/xdm/ui/resources/classes.md

 This document covered how to create and edit classes using the Platform UI.
 For more information on the capabilities of the [!UICONTROL Schemas] workspace, see the [[!UICONTROL Schemas] workspace overview](../overview.md).

-To learn how to manage classes using the [!DNL Schema Registry] API, see the [classes endpoint guide](../../api/classes.md).
+To learn how to manage classes using the Schema Registry API, see the [classes endpoint guide](../../api/classes.md).